sjaehn/BJumblr/README.md

 * **Scroll**: Increase or decrease pad value
 * **Shift scroll**: Resize waveform

-### Step sync
+### Calibration

 B.Jumblr time line automatically synchronizes with the host time/position.
-Use the button - and + to manually shift the time line (shown by the yellow markers left and right to the pattern) down or up, respectively.
-The button < sets the time line to the start of the pattern.
+Use the button - and + to manually shift the whole sample /stream.
+The button < sets the current sample to the start of the pattern.
 The home button can be used to re-synchronize with the host.

 ### Step edit mode